jpedro/jpedro.github.io/.posts/scrum.md

 - [Scrum is the Symptom, not the Problem](https://rethinkingsoftware.substack.com/p/scrum-is-the-symptom-not-the-problem)

-  This articles points out that by not having devs on receiveing end of the fruits of their labour, they got reduced to punch card workers.
+  This article points out that by not having devs on receiveing end of the fruits of their labour, they got reduced to punch card workers.

-## Alternatives
+## The alternatives

 37signals has an interesting approach.
 They have 6 weeks cycles followed by a 2 week cool-off period.
-And in the 6 weeks they ship features.
+In the 6 weeks they ship features.
 In the 2 weeks they polish what was done or play with new stuff.

+This appeals to me because it looks like 37 signals understands the sharp difference between thinking and designing a thing and implementing that thing.
+The first requires time, playfulnes and zero mental pressure.

+This operating model only works if you trust your employees to be driven.
+Which in large companies doesn't happen and that's another story.